JohnAD/slone-web/README.md

 The `=` EQUALS symbol is the UTF8 0x3D character.

-The open and closing parenthesis are the UTF8 0x28 and 0x29 characters respectively.
+The `:` COLON symbol is the UTF8 0x3A character.

 ### INDENT

-Every line starts with indentation (if any).
+Every line starts with indentation if there is any indentation.

 For each level of indent, a pair of spaces is included.
 Every time a multiline structure is started, the content of that structure is is given an indent that one greater than the current indent level.
 Once the structure ends, the previous indent level is restored.